luisgongod/ESD_Modular/model_15/README.md

 ## Get your own

 Under `hardwared` you can find the gerbers and BOM files.
 This gerber was done to be printed in one go, a v-cut is used to separate both pcnbs.
 Be careful about it when ordering.
+Exported files to `altium` are also included but _atention_ these were not verified (i dont have altium)

 <img src="./docs/back.jpg" width="480" >